 The Pew Research Center, a well-known respected organization that has accumulated highly credible amounts of research and data about Muslims in America, estimates that there were “about 3.3 million Muslims of all ages living in the United States in 2015”.
 Which amounts to about 1% of the U.S. population (322 million) at the time of the study.
 They estimate also, that by the year 2050, Muslims will constitute 2% of the American population, doubling their current percentage of 1%. which is why some people say that Islam is the fastest growing religion in America.

 So all indications seem to indicate that there is a clear trajectory of growth of Islam and Muslims in the United States; numbers of Muslims, growth in new masjid construction, new Islamic schools, and institutions.
-Except in the African American and convert community where new Masjid construction is at a virtual standstill.
+Except in the Black American Muslim and convert community where new Masjid construction is at a virtual standstill.
 In fact, the number of African American Muslim communities and masaajid that cater to converts is on a decline.

-Convert Muslims used to believe, and many still do, that the glowing numbers of the Muslim increase in the United States meant that people were converting to Islam in droves, and that although the immigrant community was growing, the convert community was growing in similar proportion.
+Convert Muslims used exuberantly to believe, and many still do, that the glowing numbers of the Muslim increase in the United States meant that people were converting to Islam in droves, and that although the immigrant community was growing, the convert community was growing in similar proportion.
 That might have been the case 40 years ago.
 However, today, Islam is growing in America today largely through immigration of Muslims from Muslim lands, and in people having children, not through conversion.
 Over half of the projected growth of Muslims in America from the years 2010 to 2015 were from immigration.
 New data released by the Pew Center in July 2017 states that excluding African American Muslims who are in prisons or otherwise institutionalized, American born blacks make up just 13% of the American Muslim adult population, which is less than half the 20 years ago number of 33% which places the current number of African American Muslims (excluding children) at around 266,000.
 That’s down from just a few years ago.
 Still we would be hard pressed to locate that many AA Muslims because of the increasing scarcity of African American or convert masaajid in the United States.

 There is other data as well which suggests that the American Muslim convert community is not growing in net numbers.
 Dr. Besheer Mohamed, a senior researcher at the Pew Research Center, and a Muslim himself, concluded in a January 2016 report that; “people leave Islam at the same rate that people convert to Islam”.
 He also concluded that; “There has been little net change in the size of the American Muslim population in recent years due to conversion.”
 (Mohamed, 2016) This would seem to indicate that the American Muslim convert community is pretty close to zero net growth right now if you look at the raw numbers.
 My numerous conversations with imams, activists in the convert community, individuals on the ground who work in da’wah, and people paying attention to these trends, seem to confirm Dr. Basheer’s and the Pew Research Center’s conclusions.